 Questions about topics such as health, income, politics, and religion tend to be affected by social bias.
 For example, respondents might answer the question “How often do you drink alcohol?” with a lower frequency than is actually true.
 To reduce this form of bias, researchers should anonymise respondents and assure confidentiality, whilst using neutral and non suggestive question wording.

-Respondents can be affected by habituation bias when questions are repetitive or phrased similarly.
+Habituation bias is a form of response bias which affects respondents when questions are repetitive or phrased similarly.
 This lowers assertiveness, causing respondents to answer questions based on similar questions they have previously answered.

 For example, a survey that uses the question “On a scale of 1-5, how likely would you buy this product”, is likely to suffer from habituation bias.
 To prevent this, researchers must differentiate question wording, and use an engaging tone to keep respondents alert.